MasrourTawfik/chat-gi-iads/docs/source/file1.rst

 Example:PoS tagging
 Objective:how to perform PoS tagging on a given sentence, assigning grammatical parts of speech to each word, such as nouns, verbs, adjectives, etc.

-`Click here for example`_
+`Hands on for Pos Tagging`_

-.. _Click here for example: https://jupyter.org/try-jupyter/notebooks/? path=PartOfSpeechTagging.ipynb
+.. _Hands on for Pos Tagging: https://colab.research.google.com/drive/1TrphG2ueaYbu1TOD0lk_koTp55LGJiLs#scrollTo=myAoNkvTCdf-

 Artificial Neural Networks (ANN)
 ^^^^^^^^^^^^^^^^^^^^^^^^